Timings for BlakersMassey.v

 apply ap; rewrite transport_paths_r.

 (** Finally, we have another terrible-looking thing involving [frobnicate].
-However, there are enough identity paths that [frobnicate] evaluates to... something that's almost fully path-general!
-So with just a little bit of further work, we can reduce it also to something we can prove with path-induction. *)
+However, there are enough identity paths that [frobnicate] evaluates to something we can prove with path-induction. *)

 destruct (glue q01); reflexivity.